haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 This chain then, looks like `wait h >>= respond c >> bump s t >>= continue`.

 Item (3) requires special API support from `ManagedProcess`, because we're not just sending *any* message back to the caller.
-We're replying to a `call` that has already taken place and is, in fact, still running.
-The API call for this is `replyTo`.
+We're replying to a specific `call` that has taken place and is, from the client's perspective, still running.
+The `ManagedProcess` API call for this is `replyTo`.

 {% highlight haskell %}
 taskComplete :: forall a .
 Serializable a